Home > HVAC > How to Control Air Conditioner Humidity & Stay Cool

 Your air conditioner usually gives you a heads-up when it’s having a tough time with humidity.
 You just have to know what to look for.
 Paying attention to the subtle (and not-so-subtle) changes in your home’s environment and your AC’s behavior can help you catch problems before they turn into a mid-summer breakdown.
 Think of these signs as your system’s way of asking for help.

-Clues About Your Indoor Air Quality
+What Your Indoor Air Quality Is Telling You

 The first clues often come from the air inside your home.
 If you feel sticky and clammy even when the AC is running, that’s a major red flag.
 Your air conditioner’s job is to remove moisture from the air as it cools, so a persistent sticky feeling means it’s losing the battle against humidity.
 You might also notice damp or musty smells, which can indicate that excess moisture is lingering in your ductwork or home.
 These are clear signs that your system isn’t dehumidifying effectively, impacting both your comfort and your home’s overall indoor air quality.